 Who Can Visit?

 Everyone is welcome at Tikkun Farm.
 The Free Market is open to anyone in need of food support — no proof of income is required.
-First-time visitors simply provide an ID and answer a few questions when they arrive.

 How Often You Can Visit?